Jakab-hegy: Legends

 Many legends are related to the hill, mostly from the medieval and early modern period.

 According to a legend from Kővágószőlős, the Babás Szerkövek are people turned to stone.
 Two wealthy families wanted to hold a wedding ceremony at the same time in the monastery.
 However, one of the antagonistic families were already on their way back to the village from the hill, when the other was just heading for the monastery.
 They met halfway, where the pathway was not wide enough for both families to pass at the same time.
-Both sides swore that they would rather be turned to stone than letting the other pass, so they were turned to stone indeed.
+Both sides swore that they would rather be turned to stone than let the other pass, so they were indeed turned to stone.

 Zsongorkő is said to gain its name from Hungarian warrior Zsongor, who lived in the time of the Ottoman occupation.
 He had to leave his home-village for rightfully killing a Turkish soldier and joined the military of Royal Hungary.
 When his fiancée was captured by the Turks, he led a small party to her rescue.
 Although they were able to free her, the Turkish soldiers cornered them on the hill.
 Zsongor and his spouse jumped to their deaths from the eponymous stone rather than being captured.